block-core/blockcore-provider/README.md

   <p align="center"><em>Work-in-Progress - use with caution!</em></p>
 </p>

-# Blockcore Web3 Provider
+# Blockcore Web Provider

-Web3 Provider for Blockcore.
+Web (Web3/Web5) Provider for Blockcore.

-The provider is how web3 talks to the blockchains.
+The provider is how apps talks to the blockchains.
 Providers take JSON-RPC requests and return the response.
 This is normally done by submitting the request to an HTTP or IPC socket based server.

-The provider also allows connection to be made between web site / web app and the Blockcore Extension.
+The provider also allows connection to be made between web site / web app and the Blockcore Wallet (browser extension).

 ## Setup